-Architectural Technology is a two-year comprehensive training program that encompasses all aspects of the architectural building industry.
+This comprehensive training program encompasses all aspects of the architectural building industry.
 It offers an intensive study of architectural building sciences, the principles of architectural and engineering design, materials of construction and the preparation of contract documents.
 Extensive emphasis is also placed on Computer-Aided Design (CAD).

 The Architectural Technology program is accredited by the Canadian Technology Accreditation Board (CTAB) of the Canadian Council of Technicians and Technologists.
 CTAB accredited programs provide International Mobility rights under the International Engineering Alliance (IEA) through the Sydney and Dublin Accords.